Emmanuelle Guyon, the mirror of your emotions

 Onyx, history and healing properties

-Originating from ancient Greek, the term "onyx" derives from "onux," which literally means "claw" or "nail."
+The term "onyx" originates from the ancient Greek word "onux," (ὄνυξ) which literally means "claw" or "nail."
 This name might reference the translucent appearance of certain specimens, whose flesh-toned hues resemble the texture and color of human nails.

 A precious stone belonging to the chalcedony family, onyx is primarily composed of silicon.
 Its structure is characterized by distinct bands, often in black and white, although its shades can vary infinitely, excluding purple and blue.